Marichi

-Marichi (मरीचि) or Mareechi or Marishi is the mind-born son of Brahma, and one of the Saptarishi in Hindu mythology.
+Marichi (मरीचि) or Mareechi or Marishi is the mind-born son of Brahma, and one of the Saptarishi in Hindu Sanskriti.
 He is also the father of Kashyapa, and the grandfather of the devas and the asuras.

 In Jainism, he is referred to as one of the previous reincarnations of the 24th Tirthankara, Mahavira and the grandson of Rishabhanatha, the first Tirthankara.

+Vedas

+Marīci is not directly mentioned in the Vedas; however his descendant Kaśyapa Mārīca is attributed several sukta-s in the R̥gveda by the Anukramaṇi.

 Saptarishi

 Saptarishi, a Sanskrit dvigu meaning "seven sages" are the seven rishis who are extolled at many places in the Vedas and Hindu literature.
 The Vedic Samhitas never enumerate these rishis by name, though later Vedic texts such as the Brahmanas and Upanishads do so.
 While earlier texts do not mention Marichi as one of the seven, references can be found in the epic Mahabharata.
 In some parts of India, people believe these are seven stars of the Big Dipper named "Vashista", "Marichi", "Pulastya", "Pulaha", "Atri", "Angiras" and "Kratu".
 There is another star slightly visible within it, known as "Arundhati".
 He is considered one among the seven great sages, the saptarishis.
 Marichi, like some of the other sages, followed the path of worldly duties denouncing total renunciation.
 He had many children, the notable one being sage Kashyapa.